How to Warm Up Your Twitter Account Before Outreach

 Daily Activities:

-- Maintain 3-5 tweets per day
+- Maintain 3 to 5 tweets per day

-- Continue liking 15-20 tweets daily
+- Continue liking 15 to 20 tweets daily

-- Reply to 8-10 tweets
+- Reply to 8 to 10 tweets

 DM Introduction: